Policy last updated

 Minimum funding rate + (Taper × (Maximum funding rate − Minimum funding rate))

-- Once the Social Disadvantage loading rates are determined for the school, it is multiplied by the number of enrolled students eligible for either the Level 1 loading or Level 2 loading, respectively.
+- Once the Social Disadvantage loading rates are determined for the school, it is multiplied by the number of enrolled students eligible for either the Level 1 loading or Level 2 loading.
 The enrolment is based on the students recorded in the August census of the preceding year.

 - The school’s overall Social Disadvantage funding is calculated by combining both the total Level 1 and Level 2 loadings for eligible students.

 - To further reduce negative funding variability, a $90,000 floor on negative funding changes is applied to a school’s Social Disadvantage funding allocation from one year to the next.
-This means that a school’s Social Disadvantage funding allocation will not reduce by more than $90,000 year-on-year.
+This means that a school’s Social Disadvantage funding allocation will not be reduced by more than $90,000 year-on-year.

 Example of Loading calculations for a primary school (excluding the floor):